A sheaf-theoretic model for SL(2,C) Floer homology: Three-manifold invariants

+The following definition is a variant of \cite[Definition 2.32]{JuhaszThurston}, adapted to our setting where the constructions are done starting directly from Heegaard splittings.
+Also, for simplicity, we restrict ourselves to invariants associated to a given manifold $Y$, rather than to a class of diffeomorphism types as in \cite{JuhaszThurston}.

-\begin{theorem}[Juh\'asz-Thurston \cite{JuhaszThurston}] Let $Y$ be a closed, connected, oriented three-manifold, and $\Cat$ a category.
-Suppose that to every Heegaard splitting $\cH$ we have assigned an object $F(\cH) \in \Cat$, and to every Heegaard move $e$ (stabilization, destabilization, or diffeomorphism) between two splittings $\cH_1$ and $\cH_2$ we have assigned a morphism $F(e): F(\cH_1) \to F(\cH_2)$.
+\begin{definition} Let $Y$ be a closed, connected, oriented three-manifold, and $\Cat$ a category.
+A {\em strong Heegaard invariant} $F$ of $Y$ consists of: \begin{itemize} \item an assignment to every Heegaard splitting $\cH$ of $Y$ of an object $F(\cH) \in \Cat$, and \item to every Heegaard move $e$ (stabilization, destabilization, or diffeomorphism) between two splittings $\cH_1$ and $\cH_2$, an assignment of a morphism $F(e): F(\cH_1) \to F(\cH_2)$. \end{itemize}